 The show was so popular in Minnesota that they played it again in its entirety the next year…now that people knew it wasn’t real and weren’t looking for tickets.
 The greatest concert that never was.
 Fantasy Park had their own emcee and special reporters covering the weekend event giving you the play-by-play details along with some behind-the-scenes updates.

-The concert would always be halted due to rain on a Sunday morning to allow the locals to get in their regular (usually religious) programming and the whole event always ended promptly at 6 pm on Sunday.
+The concert would always be halted due to rain on a Sunday morning to allow the locals to get in their regular (usually religious) programming.
+The whole event ended promptly at 6 pm on Sunday.

 Now people look for the full 48-hour tapes of the show.
 They are a hot collector’s item.
 Rod Serling passed away on June 28, 1975.